WadeTyler/URL-Shortener/README.md

 4. **Performance Optimization**
     - Recently accessed URLs are cached in memory
+    - Most used URLs are cached in memory
     - Automatic cleanup of expired URLs
     - Efficient code generation algorithm